 Impressing the CMO is no easy task – you’ll need to be smart and savvy and have a great understanding of their challenges, responsibilities, and objectives.
-Much of how to impress your boss is based on how much you understand about trends, technology, and the changing role of marketing and how you can use this collection of intelligence, you’ll be able to get your CMO’s attention and show your value.
+Much of how to impress your CMO is based on how much you understand about trends, technology, and the changing role of marketing and how you can use this collection of intelligence.
+Once you master that, you’ll be able to get your CMO’s attention and show your value.

 1. Focus on the Customer Experience Because Your CMO Is

 Marketing has shifted from product-centric to customer-centric.
 Understanding the customer and the experience that they expect is the foundation of success.
 Your CMO is probably invested in this idea, so you should be too.